TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/CreatePages/Index.rst

 :file:`config/sites/main/config.yaml`.
 You can edit this file in the backend module :guilabel:`Site Management > Sites`.

-When the ‘Sites’ module is loaded, a warning will be displayed, which will disappear when our package site is created during this tutorial.
+When the :guilabel:`Sites` module is loaded, a warning will be displayed, which will disappear when our package site is created during this tutorial.

 ..  figure:: SiteSetDependencieWarning.png
     :class: with-shadow